-For the quarter ended June 30, 2021, we obtained and read the MAAP Payment and Reimbursement Agreement, dated May 27, 2021 ("MAAP Agreement").
-Section 1 of the MAAP Agreement states, "PMH hereby agrees to directly pay or reimburse the Providers for all amounts (a) due and payable as of the Effective Date by the Providers for MAAP Obligations, which shall include recoupments, fines, penalties and any other related costs and expenses and/or (b) for the amount of any MAAP recoupments made by the Centers for Medicare & Medicaid Services ("CMS") after the Effective Date from Medicare reimbursements made to the Providers."
+In the quarter ended June 30, 2021, we obtained and read the MAAP Payment and Reimbursement Agreement, dated May 27, 2021 ("MAAP Agreement").
+Section 1 of the MAAP Agreement states, "PMH hereby agrees to directly pay or reimburse the Providers17 for all amounts (a) due and payable as of the Effective Date by the Providers for MAAP Obligations, which shall include recoupments, fines, penalties and any other related costs and expenses and/or (b) for the amount of any MAAP recoupments made by the Centers for Medicare & Medicaid Services ("CMS") after the Effective Date from Medicare reimbursements made to the Providers."

-For the quarter ended September 30, we requested evidence of payment of all MAAP obligations for the quarter then ended.
-We then confirmed recoupments made to the monthly Provider Payment Summary Report from CMS, which shows the reimbursement claim, adjustments to the claim, allowed amount and amount paid to the provider.
-The payment or "recoupment" is deducted in arriving at the amount paid to the provider.
-The recoupments of 25% were made in accordance with the CMS Fact sheet dated October 8, 2020.
+For the period from June 1, 2021 through September 30, 2021, we requested evidence of payment of all MAAP obligations.
+We then confirmed recoupments made to the monthly Provider Payment Summary Reports from CMS, which shows the reimbursement claim, adjustments to the claim, allowed amount and amount paid to the provider.
+The payment or "recoupment" of MAAP obligations is deducted from amounts owed to Rhode Island Hospitals from current claims in arriving at the net amount paid to the provider.
+The recoupments of 25% were made in accordance with the CMS Fact Sheet dated October 8, 2020.